IT Service Delivery Friction: Defining It, Identifying It, and Eliminating It

 There are many possible ways to calculate Service Delivery Friction, but we believe in using the most straightforward one.

 First, calculate the total volume of a specific type of service request within a specific time window, such as 90 days.
 Then, multiply that total by the average time, in minutes, it takes to fulfill that request.
 Since this calculation will almost always result in a large product, we can divide the end figure by 1,000 to make it more palatable.
-The result is your specific Service Deliver Friction Index (SDFI) for an isolated type of request or service delivery.
+The result is your specific (SDFI) for an isolated type of request or service delivery.

 What do you do with this figure?
 Well, it can’t always tell you much on its own.
-But when compared to other services as a whole, you can gain immediate context on which types of services or interactions have the most lag.
+But when compared to other services as a whole, you can gain immediate context for which types of services or interactions have the most lag.

 Identifying and eliminating Service Delivery Friction, in action